paulsuh/pytest-scenario-files/docs/source/respx_integration.rst

 Respx Integration
 ========================
-This library can be used to load http responses from files into the `Respx`_ package, used for mocking responses with the httpx package.
+This library can be used to load http responses from files into the `Respx`_ package, used for mocking responses with the Httpx package.
 This chapter is almost identical to the chapter on Responses integration.
 If you are already familiar with the Responses integration you can just read the Differences below.